OData/v3ProtocolDocument/OData.markdown

 or
 	http://server/service.svc/ServiceOperation()

-The HttpMethod (either GET or POST) used to invoke the ServiceOperation MUST match the HttpMethod specified by the FunctionImport that defines the ServiceOperation.
+The HttpMethod (either GET or POST) used to invoke the service operation MUST match the HttpMethod specified by the FunctionImport that defines the service operation.

-The body of a request to invoke a Service Operation SHOULD be empty.
+The body of a request to invoke a service operation SHOULD be empty.

 Any Parameter Values MUST be encoded into the Query part of the Request URL, as individual Query string Name/Value pairs, where the Name is the Parameter Name and the Value is a URLLiteral representing the parameter value.